travelonium/arcadeia/Site/docs/settings.md

 **Default:** `http://solr:8983/solr/Library`

-> [!WARNING]
-> This URL is currently not configurable and modifying it might break things.

 ### Scanner
 The Scanner service is responsible for scanning specified folders for new or modified media files, indexing media file information, generating thumbnails and updating the media library.